Wealthy Divorcees and the Remarriage Gender Gap

 It’s a fact.
 Men don’t do so well alone.. and they know it.
 But the social anthropology is even crueler than that.

-More and more wealthy women are asking their partners to sign prenuptial agreements, even for first unions.
+More and more wealthy divorcees are asking their partners to sign prenuptial agreements, even for first unions.
 Research by the American Academy of Matrimonial Lawyers revealed the fact that 46% more women are hiring law firms to draft prenups.
 Women also demonstrate a resilient reluctance to marry down financially.

 The math tells us that in the United States, 50% percent of first marriages, 67% of second, and 73% of third marriages unravel into divorce.
-By the time you get into “Larry King Land,” fourth and fifth marriages are with very few exceptions, practically DOA.
+And women initiate most of them.

 Many studies have attempted to unpack why we have such a progressively increasing divorce rate.
 Folk wisdom tells us that many lonely people enter a second or third marriage rebounding from an earlier failure.

-They join their new partner with mixed motives, devoid of insight or reflection.
+Wealthy divocees join their new partner with mixed motives, devoid of insight or reflection.
 They are not only likely to repeat their earlier mistakes, but they will also often do so in a freewheeling “Groundhog Day” style, recreating similar, if not identical conflicts with their new spouse.